ESCCwebsupport/example-school-jekyll/_about/test-this-new-page.md

       3. doing more contenty stuff

       ##### Smaller headings too
+description: >-
-description: A new page with some information on it.
+  A new page with some information on it.
 Gobbledigook.
+This shows up on the search results page.
 ---